Test your soap by rolling a small ball, examine how it feels. Is it sticky?

 I’m certain I can render lard, however, that desire hasn’t crossed my radar yet, but it will.

 P.S.
-Truman was a foster dog.
+Truman was a rescued dog.
 Someone had dumped him and his two litter mates on the side of the road, as puppies.
 When I met him, I knew he was a keeper-dog.
-He’s the most kind, most discriminating, clever dog I’ve met and I’m glad to call him family.
+He’s the most kind, discriminating, clever dog I’ve met and I’m glad to call him family.
 I see great value in things others do not.

 When I make soap to mold with fragrance oils, I can see how the fragrance oil reacts to my recipe.
 Some times it appears more transparent, stickier or has an odd consistency.